 Caleb was driving the car and Paige was in the backseat with Spencer, whose head was in her lap.
 Paige had laid her suit jacket on top of her.
 She smoothed down her hair.
 "Just get some rest, okay?"

 Spencer squeezed her eyes shut, in part to hold back the tears that wouldn't stop falling and so she wouldn't see the scratches she left on Paige's chin.
-How some of the buttons on her shirt had been ripped off, and one of the sleeves were torn.
+How some of the buttons on her shirt had been ripped off, and one of the sleeves was torn.
 She wouldn't be able to see how Paige had her right eye clamped closed, because she got dirt in it after having to tackle her to the ground.

 She actually hoped she looked worse than Paige, because she felt awful.